ICE-PPR workshop advances Arctic navigation and ISR collaboration

-The International Cooperative Engagement Program for Polar Research Situational Awareness Working Group conducted a three-day virtual navigation and intelligence, surveillance and reconnaissance workshop April 29 to May 1, 2025.
-Hosted by Ted Stevens Center for Arctic Security Studies, the U.S. Navy Office of Naval Research, and the U.S. Army Cold Regions Research and Engineering Laboratory the event brought together researchers, operators and defense professionals from across seven allied nations to identify capability gaps and research priorities related to Arctic navigation and ISR.
-Navigation, ISR and related technologies are vital to Arctic situational awareness in both near- and long-term timeframes—providing the backbone for operational decision-making, force mobility, and regional deterrence.
-(Courtesy photo)
+Improving domain awareness in the Arctic requires more than new technology—it demands international collaboration.
+That was the central focus of a virtual navigation and intelligence, surveillance and reconnaissance (ISR) workshop hosted April 29 to May 1 by the Ted Stevens Center for Arctic Security Studies, the U.S. Navy Office of Naval Research, and the U.S. Army Cold Regions Research and Engineering Laboratory.

+The three-day event brought together researchers, operators and defense professionals from across seven allied nations to identify capability gaps and research priorities related to Arctic navigation and ISR.

+The workshop was conducted under the framework of the International Cooperative Engagement Program for Polar Research—known as ICE-PPR—a long-standing research initiative established through a 25-year Memorandum of Understanding.
+The MOU links the U.S. Department of Defense with the defense ministries of Canada, Denmark, Finland, New Zealand, Norway and Sweden, enabling collaboration and cost-sharing on polar research efforts that advance shared security interests.

 |Date Taken: